Great Tibet Tour Logo GREAT TIBET TOUR ®

 Origin

-In the end, Buddhism defeated Bon and formed a unique religion that is different from Both Indian Buddhism and Central China Buddhism.
+In the end, Buddhism defeated Bon and formed a unique religion that was different from Both Indian Buddhism and Central China Buddhism.
 People call it "Tibetan Buddhism" or "Lamaism".

 Religious Masks